GuitarML/SpaceStationTracker/README.md

 # International Space Station Tracker

-ISS Tracker is an application that displays the current position of the International Space Station on a 2D world map.
+SpaceStationTracker is an application that displays the current position of the International Space Station on a 2D world map.
 It runs on a ESP32-2432S028R ILI9341 device with a 2.8" screen, commonly known as the CYD "Cheap Yellow Display", which costs $20 or less.
 The code was written using Arduino IDE / ESP32 development environment in c++.